DCAN-Labs/abcd-hcp-pipeline/README.md

 ### Other notes

 Development on DWI processing and diffusion fieldmap support has been discontinued.
 For processing diffusion data, consider [QSIPrep](https://qsiprep.readthedocs.io/en/latest/) or other alternatives.
+In addition, the processing of functional bold data will fail if you have dwi data without field maps.
+The --ignore dwi flag does not fix this.
+Currently, we suggest you temporarily remove the dwi data to process your subjects through our pipeline if your data does not have field maps.

 The ideal motion filtering parameters for `--bandstop` have not been robustly tested across repetition times or populations outside of adolescents, so the proper range should be decided upon carefully.
 Consult reference [3] in the usage for more information.